nilx/io_png/README.txt

 # LICENSE

-io_png.c is distributed under a BSD licence.
+io_png.c is distributed under a GPL3+ or BSD licence, at your option.
 See the included copyright notice, conditions and disclaimer for details.

 # REQUIREMENTS